smcalilly/js-intro-NICAR-2022/lesson.md

 })
 ```

-(TODO: reword? necessary to explain the anonymous function?)
+(TODO: reword? necessary to explain the anonymous function? might be a bit confusing at this point in time)
 In english, this says: for each item in the `petName` or `petAge` array, pass the item into an anonymous function (that's the part with the => {}) and console.log it.

 #### Objects
 If you notice in the above example, we have `petNames` and `petAges` as separate variables.
 It would be easier to work with, and make more sense from a code perspective, if we had these values contained with a single entity.
 We can, using the **object** type.